decentdao/fractal-docs/rootdaos/types.md

 There are no signers on this Safe{Wallet}, all transaction executions are performed via the Safe module contract after a proposal is successfully voted on.

-In the case of Token Voting *subDAOs* Fractal also attaches a Safe guard contract to allow for freezing, in the same way as a multisig subDAO.
+In the case of Token Voting *sub-Safes* Fractal also attaches a Safe guard contract to allow for freezing, in the same way as a multisig sub-Safe.

 ---